CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/ORP.2 Personal.md

 Before the adoption MUST again be made explicit on confidentiality obligations.

 Furthermore, emergency and other schedules MUST be updated.
-All affected entities within the institution, such as the security personnel, MUST also be informed of the employee's departure.
-In order to handle all activities that accompany the departure of employees in a regulated manner, the setting and the processing of a checklist SHOULD be helpful in a similar way to the attitude here.
+All affected entities within the institution, such as the security staff, MUST also be informed of the employee's departure.
+In order to be able to process all activities that accompany the departure of employees in a regulated manner, the creation and the processing of a checklist SHOULD be helpful, similar to the attitude.

 #### ORP.2.A3 Representation Rules [Supervisors]

 Supervisors MUST ensure the establishment and maintenance of representation arrangements.
-It must be ensured that appropriate and workable representation arrangements exist for all essential business processes and tasks.
+It must be ensured that appropriate and practicable representation arrangements exist for all essential business processes and tasks.
 In these regulations, the scope of the representation must be clearly defined in advance.
-In this case, the simple naming of a representative is not sufficient, but it MUST be ensured that he has the knowledge required for the representation.
+The simple naming of a representative is not sufficient, but it MUST be ensured that he has the knowledge required for the representation.
 If this is not the case, MUST be checked as to how to train the representative or whether it is sufficient to document the current process or project status sufficiently.
 If, in exceptional cases, it is not possible to name or train a competent representative for individual employees, it must be considered at an early stage whether and, if so, which external forces can be used for the substitution case.

 #### ORP.2.A4 Regulations for the use of external personnel

 In the case of employment of external personnel, this must, like all employees, be obliged to comply with applicable laws, regulations and internal regulations.
-External or non-permanent deployed personnel can be treated as visitors and MUST be supervised in security relevant areas.
-In the case of long-term employed third-party personnel, in turn, this MUST be instructed in their tasks similar to their own employees.
+External or non-permanent deployed personnel can be treated like visitors and MUST be supervised in security relevant areas.
+In the case of long-term employed third-party personnel, in turn, this MUST be assigned to his or her duties in a similar way to their own employees.
 For such employees, a substitution regime MUST also be introduced.
 On their departure MUST be carried out in accordance with its own personnel a regulated transfer and return of the work results and possibly handed out access permissions.

 #### ORP.2.A5 Confidentiality agreements for the use of outside personnel